 - Hire a Merchant.
 If the initial two are not enough, you can hire extra merchants for 4 pounds each.

 - Fulfill and export contract.
 If you accumulated the required goods, you can fulfill a contract.
-You can gain direct bonuses, like money, discounted/free upgrade, or free expansion.
+You can gain direct bonuses, like money, discounted/free upgrades, or free expansion.

 Most likely you will receive Hops, Cotton, Tobacco, or Sugar.
 These will generate the bulk of your points at the end-game scoring.